Overview of Marfan Syndrome

 • Cataracts, which are cloudy areas in the lens of the eye.

-• Ectopia lentis, which happens when the lens of the eyes shifts, leading to changes in vision.
+• Ectopia lentis, which happens when the lens of the eyes shifts, often leading to changes in vision.

-• Heart valve leaking, which happens when one of the valves inside the heart is not working properly.
+• Heart valve floppiness and leaking, which happens when one of the valves inside the heart is not working properly.
 If the leak is significant, it can make your heart work harder and affect its ability to pump blood.

 Causes of Marfan Syndrome

 A mutation or change in the fibrillin-1 (FBN1) gene causes Marfan syndrome.
-People with Marfan syndrome inherit one normal copy of the FBN1 gene and one abnormal copy of FBN1 from their parents.
-The abnormal copy of the gene is stronger or “dominant” over the normal copy of the gene and causes Marfan syndrome.
-This is dominant mode of inheritance.
-A person with a dominant mutation has a 50% chance (1 in 2) of passing on the disorder to each of his or her children.
+People with Marfan syndrome generally inherit one normal copy of the FBN1 gene from one parent and one abnormal copy of from the other parent.
+One abnormal copy of the FBN1 gene is sufficient to cause Marfan syndrome, meaning that an affected child would inherit the condition from an affected parent.

 Related Information